Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 ## Ports

-We want to access noVNC inside the container but from within our browser so we will have to map the port `8080` to an available port of the host.
+We want to access noVNC inside the container but from within our browser so we will have to map the port `8080` to any free port on the host machine.

+## Docker Hub

+The image is available on Docker Hub (built with the default settings).

+`docker pull ricosorio/dwarffortress`

 ## Example of docker commands